The Diagnostic Revolution

 The guidance matters because it attempts to draw a boundary that is inherently blurry: when does an AI system inform a physician's decision, and when does it make one?
 A system that displays a patient's lab results in a chart is clearly an information tool.
 A system that autonomously diagnoses diabetic retinopathy and recommends treatment is clearly a medical device.
 But what about the vast middle ground — the system that highlights a region on a CT scan as suspicious, the system that ranks differential diagnoses by probability, the system that flags a patient's vital sign trajectory as concerning?

 This middle ground is where most diagnostic AI lives, and the regulatory framework is still catching up.
 The 2026 guidance acknowledges what clinicians have known for years: automation bias is real.
 When a machine suggests an answer, physicians are more likely to agree with it — even when the suggestion is wrong.
-A 2025 study in Communications Medicine documented this effect directly, showing that AI recommendations measurably modified physician clinical decisions, sometimes overriding the physician’s independent assessment.
-The machine did not force the physician’s hand.
+A 2025 study in Communications Medicine (PMID 40038550) documented this effect directly, showing that AI recommendations measurably modified physician clinical decisions, sometimes overriding the physician's independent assessment.
+The machine did not force the physician's hand.
 It nudged it.
 And in medicine, a nudge can change an outcome.

 The regulatory challenge, then, is not just about whether AI systems are accurate.
 It is about how they interact with human cognition — whether they genuinely augment decision-making or subtly colonize it.
 This is the Transparency Principle operating at the systems level.
 An AI that is accurate but opaque, that gives the right answer but cannot explain its reasoning, creates a dependency that looks like augmentation but functions like replacement.
 The physician follows the machine not because they understand its logic, but because they trust its track record.
 And trust without understanding is not collaboration.
 It is abdication.